flectra-hq/documentation-user/content/legal/terms/partnership.rst

 “Official Partners” is for companies who want the visibility as Ready, Silver, and Gold, according to their experience with Flectra.

-Partnership level granted to PARTNER depends on the annual new Flectra Enterprise revenue generated for ODOO (in terms of Flectra Enterprise Users sold), the number of certified resources and the customer Retention Rate.
+Partnership level granted to PARTNER depends on the annual new Flectra Professional revenue generated for ODOO (in terms of Flectra Professional Users sold), the number of certified resources and the customer Retention Rate.
 Renewals of existing contracts do not count towards the number of Users Sold, but PARTNER still gets a commission on these contracts as stated in section :ref:`benefits`.

 The table below summarizes the requirements that have to be met for each partnership level.

-The Retention Rate is defined as the ratio between the number of Flectra Enterprise contracts that are currently active, and the number of Flectra Enterprise contracts that have been active at some point in the last 12 months
+The Retention Rate is defined as the ratio between the number of Flectra Professional contracts that are currently active, and the number of Flectra Professional contracts that have been active at some point in the last 12 months

 Certifications are personal, so when a certified staff member leaves or joins the company,